oppia/oppia-android/wiki/Installing-Oppia-Android.md

 1. In Android Studio, open the test file that you wish to run.
 If sync completed successfully when the project was opened, there will be a green run arrow next to the class name, as well as next to each individual test name.
 Clicking on the arrow will run either the full class or a single test as selected.

 2. A second way to run a test class would be to open the `BUILD` file located in the same package as the test file, and clicking on the green arrow next to the test target name.

    ![Image](https://github.com/user-attachments/assets/c1ee9e23-b0b2-430a-9592-9f87a2fdcbf0)

+3. The third way is to run a the test via CLI as mentioned above.

 ### Next Steps
 - Congratulations, you are ready to work on your first issue!
 Take a look at our [good first issues](https://github.com/oppia/oppia-android/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22+no%3Aassignee) and leave a comment with your suggested fix.
 A maintainer will assign you the issue and provide any necessary guidance.